 In the UK, a teacher in the main pay range could expect to earn between £26,000–£43,000 per year before taxes, depending on their location.
 This teacher will be working 5 days per week, not accounting for the unpaid time they spend on evenings and weekends.

 And, if you are a teacher with small children, you generally spend £10,000–£17,000 of your income on childcare per year.
 As a childminder you can look after your own child together with the children in your care, so although it will affect the ratio, you will save a substantial amount.
 You would no longer be spending between one third to one half of your income on childcare.

-We have created a calculator so you can check what you could make as a self-employed childminder working with Koru Kids.
-In one example, looking after 3 children for 4 days per week, you’ll earn £40,000 per year before taxes.
+There are many factors that determine what you will earn as a childminder.
+Your location in the UK, how many days you work per week, and how many children you can look after.
+Contact us if you want to find out what you could expect to make as a self-employed childminder working with Koru Kids.
+In one example in inner London: looking after 3 children for 4 days per week, you’ll earn £40,000 per year before taxes.
 If you look after your own child, and have 2 children in your home nursery 4 days per week, you would still earn £27,000 per year, with no childcare costs of your own.
 And, if you work with an assistant, you can earn up to £70,000—all without spending 10 hours a week marking papers.